Weifeng-Yang/L0GSNTD/README.md

 ## Data
 This code has built-in some data mentioned in our paper[<sup>1</sup>](#refer-id), and the rest of the data can be downloaded from the mentioned public website.
-Additionally, all datasets used in the experiment https://zenodo.org/records/14506435
+Additionally, all the datasets used in this paper can be downloaded from url https://zenodo.org/records/14506435.

 ## Reference
 <div id="refer-id"></div>